Published Date: 11/11/19

 First, we have the opportunity to provide feedback to NAEYC on their proposal.
 We strongly encourage you to add your voice to the plan and push back on the formal educational requirements they’re fighting for.

-Second, we believe the best way to raise wages for ECE professionals without increasing tuition for parents is through direct government wage subsidies.
+Second, we believe the best way to raise wages for ECE professionals without increasing tuition for parents may be through direct government wage subsidies.
 A wage subsidy would allow private businesses to maintain their current pay scale, with the government supplementing a preset additional amount on workers’ pay checks.
 Australia’s Labor Party proposed a wage subsidy plan in 2019, promising that over the next eight years, early childcare workers would receive a pay raise of 20 percent.
 By raising industry wages without passing that cost on to small business owners, we can attract higher quality talent to the industry, raise the standard of care, all while raising the standard of living for childcare workers, half of whom live in poverty.

 According to Fuller, “It is time for employers to consider alternatives.
 If they believe that applicants without a college degree are somehow lacking, they should consider investing in talent development pipelines that employ work-based-learning opportunities, co-op programs or paid apprenticeships.
 Companies, educators, and policymakers need to work together to bring about a systemic shift in the way middle-skills workers are prepared to enter the workforce by encouraging adoption of such approaches.”

 We agree.
 Which is why we believe that all ECE professionals - from the smallest FCC to the largest center - should put a strong focus on professional development.
 We have the opportunity to elevate the standard of care from within and prevent further regressive legislation requiring formal education.
-Look for Paper Pinecone’s online professional development series coming in early 2020.
+Look for Paper Pinecone’s online professional development series coming in 2020.

 The industry needs solutions that can very quickly address the shortage of childcare workers in this country.
 Increasing educational requirements in the field will have drastic consequences and do nothing in either the short- or long-term to assist providers who are struggling to find staff.